 Some past summer activities include the Lucerne Festival, Talis Festival, Cortona Sessions for New Music, Symphony Orchestra Academy of the Pacific, Masterworks Festival, Curtis Institute Bassoon Workshop and Ball State Bassoon Camp.

 He holds a Bachelors degree in bassoon performance from The Boston Conservatory, has attended Ball State University and a Masters of Music from Boston University College of Fine Arts.
-His teachers include Nancy Goeres, Ronald Haroutunian, Andrew Schwartz, Adrian Morejon, Margaret Phillips, Keith Sweger and Roger Soren, respectively.
+His teachers include Nancy Goeres, Ronald Haroutunian, Adrian Morejon, Margaret Phillips, Keith Sweger and Roger Soren, respectively.